Knowledge Bases

 Building a Knowledge Base over time with new data

-Creating a record of workflow results
+Creating a permanent record of workflow results

 Add the "Search Knowledge Base" action to your workflow